josiest/songwriting/songs/Next To You/lyrics.md

 The morning would only come too soon

 ### Verse II
---
+~I didn't know how to process my
+~feelings for you
+~Were you a friend or a love

 Oh when you told me we
-were never meant to be that way
+~Were never meant to be that way
 ~I cried the whole night through

 ### Chorus II